Selling art to interior designers will boost your career. Here’s how:

 CREATING WORK FOR THE DESIGN MARKET

 Making work that sells well in the design market comes from understanding designers’ needs.
 You will learn how to gain invaluable insights on what kind of art designer’s need by following the authors’ suggestions for establishing mutually respectful, and profitable relationships with them.

 Selling art to designers is different from selling to galleries and collectors.
 They usually are quite busy, know what they need, and are quick to decide.
 You will gain insider knowledge and pick up useful tips on how to become proficient presenting to designers.

 PROSPECTING DESIGN CENTERS & CORPORATE ART CONSULTANTS

-Knowing how the entire design market works helps artists choose the best prospects for their business model.
+Knowing how the entire design market works help artists choose the best prospects for their business model.
 Corporate art consultants often place multiple works in commercial design projects.
 Design centers have businesses that cater to designers and offer potential wholesale sales opportunities.
-If you have the desire, and can produce the work, you can enjoy success selling your artwork in all these channels.
+If you have the desire and can produce the work, you can enjoy success selling your artwork in all these channels.

 GET STARTED TODAY!
 DISCOVER HOW LUCRATIVE THE DESIGN MARKET CAN BE FOR YOU!